Down-set thresholds: Introduction

 \section{Introduction}

+For a given finite set $X$, a family $\cF\subset 2^X$ is called an {\em up-set} if it is closed under taking supersets, a {\em down-set} if it is closed under taking subsets, and \emph{monotone} if it is either an up-set or a down-set.

-With definitions to follow shortly, our main result demonstrates that there is no analogue for down-set thresholds of the conjectures of Kahn--Kalai~\citep{KK} and Talagrand~\citep{Talagrand} (the latter resolved in~\citep{FKNP}) regarding up-set thresholds.
+Our main result demonstrates that there is no analogue for down-set thresholds of the conjectures of Kahn--Kalai~\citep{KK} (recently resolved by Park and Pham in \citep{ParkPham}) and Talagrand~\citep{Talagrand} (resolved in~\citep{FKNP}) regarding up-set thresholds.
 The following theorem, our main contribution, answers (in the negative) a question that arose in discussions between Kahn and the third author.